 I've mentioned the decriminalization of drugs in Portugal a few times now, but I would like to dive deeper into explaining what all this means exactly.
-So, in the 80's drug use became very common with 1 in 10 people having used heroin - Portugal went into a state of panic.
+So, in the 80's, drug use became very common - at the time, 1 in 10 people had used heroin.
+Consequently, Portugal and its government went into a state of panic.
 One in every 100 Portuguese was battling with a heroin addiction and HIV infection in Portugal was the highest in the European Union.
 In 2001, about twenty years later, Portugal became the first country to decriminalize "the possession and consumption of all illicit substances."
-What this means is that instead of being arrested, those caught with drugs on hand will be given a small fine, a warning, or will have to check in with a doctor or social worker to talk about support and treatment options.
+What this means is that instead of being arrested, those caught with drugs on hand will be given a small fine, a warning, and/or will have to check in with a doctor or social worker to talk about support and treatment options.

 Portugal saw great improvement fairly quickly.
 HIV rates dropped from 104.2 new cases per million (2002) to 4.2 cases per million (2015).
-Among Portugal's citizens, there are 3 drug overdose deaths for every 1,000,000 people.
-Compared to 10.2 per million in the Netherlands and 126.8 per million in Estonia.
-The EU average is 17.3 per million, there is an evident difference.
+Currently, among Portugal's citizens, there are 3 drug overdose deaths for every 1,000,000 people.
+Compared to 10.2 per million in the Netherlands and 126.8 per million in Estonia, there is an evident difference.
 In addition, the stigma of drug users has also begun to change.
-Drogados (junkies) was a term used often in Portugal but has since been replaced with “people who use drugs” or “people with addiction disorders” which is also a very important change.
+"Drogados" (junkies) was a term used often in Portugal but has since been replaced with “people who use drugs” or “people with addiction disorders” which is also a very important change.
 (2)(3)

 Obviously, the legalization of marijuana in Canada is too recent for there to be any accurate statistics depicting the usage since it's legalization.
 This was just some food for thought since a lot of people referenced this event upon my telling of my inquiry question.
 (3)(4)

 To conclude, it is evident that Portugal has seen very impressive results from its decriminalization which has led directly to the lifting (or at least weakening) of the stigma around drug use.
-However, I believe it's also very pertinent to consider that just because Portugal has seen such positive aspects, it does not guarantee that all countries will receive the same results.
-In sum, I don't think there is enough evidence to conclude for sure what would happen if all drugs were decriminalized.
+However, I believe it's also very pertinent to consider that just because Portugal has seen such positive results, it does not guarantee that all countries would receive the same thing.
+In sum, I don't think there is enough evidence to conclude for certain what would happen if all drugs were decriminalized globally.
 However, based on the information I have gathered, it is safe to say that a reduced amount of overdoses and a more open discussion about addiction is probable.

 In my final round, I will be looking at the negative effects of my question.
 Will social acceptance encourage others to use drugs?
 Will children not understand the dire effects of addiction if drugs were socially accepted?
-These and more are some questions I hope I will be able to answer by the end of this round.
+These and more are some questions I hope I will be able to answer.

 I hope you all learned something new from my research and enjoyed reading.
 Please feel free to leave any questions or comments.
 Thank you for reading!